jlopezxs/express-inline-css/README.md

 <!-- {.font-large} -->
 where:

-- `cssFile`: Path of the final css.
+- `cssFile`: Path of the final css file where rules are taken out.
-- `override` (optional): It brings you the possibility override the method render or use renderInlineCSS.
+- `override` (optional): It brings you the possibility to override the method render or use renderInlineCSS.

 ## License